Gillette Stadium

 The new stadium was paid for by Robert Kraft, business magnate and owner of the New England Patriots, but also of the in 1996 formed New England Revolution.
 Total costs are estimated to have been $325 million.

-Gillette Stadium officially opened on the 11th of May 2002 when the Revolution received the Dallas Burn (2-0).
+Gillette Stadium officially opened on 11 May 2002 when the Revolution received the Dallas Burn (2-0).

 Gillette Stadium is located in the town of Foxborough, which lies about halfway between the cities of Boston and Providence.
 The distance from central Boston is just over 25 miles and that from central Providence 23 miles.